Rights of mental health patients in New Zealand: Part 6 of the Act

 Whilst a number of these rights were included in the previous Mental Health Act (1969), others are new to statute.
-However some, such as the right to receive visitors and make phone calls, were considered fundamental and it was seen as unnecessary to include them in statute.
+However, some, such as the right to receive visitors and make phone calls, were considered fundamental, and it was seen as unnecessary to include them in statute.
 Section 64 of the Act states that a person has to receive a statement of their rights under the Act in writing at the commencement of treatment.
 However, in practice it may not always be appropriate to give this information to patients if they are acutely unwell.
 These rights are contextual.
 Patients have these rights because of their status as a psychiatric inpatient.

 Informed consent

 For the treatment of mental health, capacity to consent is not judged by the person's mental health status (i.e. if they have been diagnosed with a mental illness) but in relation to the significance of the decision to be made.
-Patients may be capable to consent to (or refuse) some procedures but not others.
+Patients may be capable of consenting to (or refusing) some procedures but not others.

 Special patients

 A special patient is someone who has entered the mental health system through the criminal justice system.
-They are individuals who have been found unfit to plead, acquitted on account of insanity or have been committed to a hospital or facility on conviction.
+They are individuals who have been found unfit to plead, acquitted on account of insanity, or have been committed to a hospital or facility on conviction.
 Special patients are subject to far greater controls in regards to re-classification and discharge decisions, whilst patients may simply be discharged from hospital directly from hospital by clinicians.
 The discharge of a special patient is decided not based on the patient's clinical responsiveness but rather based on the overriding concerns for the safety of the public.